Mellin-type Functional Integrals with Applications to Quantum Field Theory and Number Theory: Introduction

-Since the functional integral framework we will use is based on topological groups, we start with a brief exposition of some pertinent results concerning locally compact topological groups and their associated integral operators on Banach algebras.
-The proposed definition of functional integral is then stated, but we refer to \cite{LA1} for details.\footnote{Because the functional integrals we use are defined in terms of bona fide integrals, Appendix \ref{Mellin app.} contains a basic review of the finite-dimensional Mellin transform.}
+The functional integral framework we will use to construct functional Mellin transforms is based on topological groups, so we start with a brief exposition of some pertinent results concerning locally compact topological groups and their associated integral operators on Banach algebras.
+Our proposed definition of functional integrals is then briefly reviewed, but we refer to \cite{LA1} for details.

-The remainder of the paper concentrates on the functional analog of the Mellin transform.
-In the functional context, Mellin is not just a simple transformation of Fourier, so developing and investigating the infinite dimensional analog of Mellin transforms is worthwhile.
-We use the functional Mellin transform to define functional analogs of trace, log and determinant.
-Contained in a key theorem based on these definitions is the functional generalization of $\mathrm{exp}\,\mathrm{tr}\,M=\mathrm{det}\,\mathrm{exp}\,M$ that, roughly stated, says the Mellin transform and exponential map commute under appropriate conditions.
+The remainder of the paper concentrates on elaborating the functional analog of the finite-dimensional Mellin transform.
+We use the functional Mellin transform to define functional analogs of resolvent, trace, log and determinant.
+In the functional context, Mellin is not just a simple transformation of Fourier, so developing and investigating the infinite dimensional analog of Mellin transform is worthwhile.